bolt/bolt/app/extensions/PasswordProtect/readme.md

 You can put this either in your template, to protect an entire contenttype, or just place it in the body text of a record.

-People who have not provided the password will automaticalle be redirected to a page, where they will be asked to provide the password.
+People who do not yet have access will automatically be redirected to a page, where they will be asked to provide the password.

 See `config.yml` for the options.